thombashi/humanreadable/README.rst

 Summary
 ============================================
-humanreadable is a Python library to convert from human-readable values to Python values.
+humanreadable is a Python library to convert from human-readable values to other units.

 .. image:: https://badge.fury.io/py/humanreadable.svg
     :target: https://badge.fury.io/py/humanreadable